DirkSteven/md-/README.md

 ### [7.
 Notes](#notes)

 ## <a id = "proj-obv"> 🎯Project Overview </a>
+ This project is a id-generaeting software etc etc etc
 1. ID-image Generator: One of the features of this product is the ability to create identification card images.
 These images include a photo of the person, as well as their personal information such as name, date of birth, and ID number.

 2. Secured ID-image: the generated output goes a step further in terms of security by incorporating image steganography; an image that contains hidden information or data that can only be accessed by authorized individuals.